Fair Division of Mixed Divisible and Indivisible Goods: -EFM: Algorithm

-In this section, we focus on $\epsilon$-\EFhalf, a relaxation of the \EFhalf condition.
-Despite the computational issues with finding bounded exact \EFhalf protocols, we will show that there is an efficient algorithm in the RW model that computes an $\epsilon$-\EFhalf allocation for general density functions with running time polynomial in $n, m$ and $\frac{1}{\epsilon}$.
+In this section, we focus on $\epsilon$-EFM, a relaxation of the EFM condition.
+Despite the computational issues with finding bounded exact EFM protocols, we will show that there is an efficient algorithm in the RW model that computes an $\epsilon$-EFM allocation for general density functions with running time polynomial in $n$, $m$ and $1/\epsilon$.

-Since the difficulty in finding a bounded \EFhalf protocol in the RW model lies in computing perfect allocations of a cake (Section~\ref{sec:EFMExistence}), one might be tempted to simply use a bounded \emph{$\epsilon$-Perfect Allocation} protocol to replace the exact procedure.
-However, although such bounded $\epsilon$-perfect protocol exists in the RW model~\citep{RobertsonWe98,BranzeiNi17}, all known protocols run in time that is exponential in $1/\epsilon$.
-It is still an open question to find an $\epsilon$-Perfect Allocation with time complexity polynomial in $1/\epsilon$.
-Therefore, to design an efficient $\epsilon$-\EFhalf protocol, extra work needs to be done to circumvent this issue.
+Since the difficulty in finding a bounded EFM protocol in the RW model lies in computing perfect allocations of a cake (Section~\ref{sec:EFMExistence}), one might be tempted to simply use a bounded \emph{$\epsilon$-Perfect Allocation} protocol to replace the exact procedure.
+Here a partition $\mathcal{C} = (C_1, C_2, \dots, C_k)$ of cake $C$ is said to be \emph{$\epsilon$-perfect} if for all $i \in N$, $j \in [k]$, $|u_i(C_j) - u_i(C)/k| \leq \epsilon$.
+However, although a bounded $\epsilon$-perfect protocol exists in the RW model~\citep{RobertsonWe98,BranzeiNi17}, all known protocols {have} running time exponential in $1/\epsilon$.\footnote{\citet{BranzeiNi17} showed that an $\epsilon$-perfect allocation can be computed in $O(n^3/\epsilon)$ RW queries.
+However, although the query complexity is polynomial, the protocol still requires an exponential \emph{running time} because it finds the correct partition of the small pieces into bundles via an exhaustive enumeration, of which no polynomial time algorithm is known.} It is still an open question to find an $\epsilon$-perfect allocation with both query and time complexity polynomial in $1/\epsilon$.
+Therefore, to design an efficient $\epsilon$-EFM protocol, extra work needs to be done to circumvent this issue.

-We first define the relaxed version of EF and envy graph.
+We next define the relaxed version of EF and envy graph.

-\begin{definition}[$\epsilon$-EF] An allocation $\mathcal{A}$ is said to satisfy \emph{$\epsilon$-envy-freeness ($\epsilon$-EF)}, if for all agents $i, j \in N$, $u_i(A_i) \geq u_i(A_j) - \epsilon$. \end{definition}
+\begin{definition}[$\epsilon$-EF] An allocation $\mathcal{A}$ is said to satisfy \emph{$\epsilon$-envy-freeness ($\epsilon$-EF)} if for all agents $i, j \in N$, $u_i(A_i) \geq u_i(A_j) - \epsilon$. \end{definition}